Dawson City Travel Guide

-The Percy DeWolfe Memorial Mail Race is a 210 mile (338 km) international dog sled race, running from Dawson City, Yukon to Eagle, Alaska and back!
-The race follows the Yukon River along the same historic mail once travelled by Percy DeWolfe.
+The Percy DeWolfe Memorial Mail Race is a 210-mile (338 km) international dog sled race, running from Dawson City, Yukon to Eagle, Alaska, and back!
+The race follows the Yukon River along the same historic mail route once travelled by Percy DeWolfe.

 Trek over the Top